Ammunition, Guns and Mountings Definitions

 Spgr.
 Bdz. or Spr.gr.
 Bdz. - Sprenggranate mit Bodenzünder.
 HE projectile with Base Fuze.

 Spgr.
 Kz. or Spr.gr.
 Kz - Sprenggranate mit Kopfzünder.
 HE projectile with Nose Fuze.

 Spgr.
 Bdz u.
 Kz or Spr.gr.
 Bdz u.
 Kz - Sprenggranate mit Bodenzünder und Kopfzünder.
 HE projectile with both Base and Nose Fuzes.

-(mh) or (mhb) or (m.Hb) - mit Haube.
+mh or mhb or m.Hb - mit Haube.
 "With Cap."
-This term is used to designate a projectile that has a windshield (ballistic cap).
+This is used as a suffix to designate a projectile that has a windshield (ballistic cap).
 German APC of the World War I era had a very small windshield and the Germans did not designate these projectiles with the m.Hb suffix.

 Nb.gr. - Nebelgranate.
 Smoke Shell.

 Ad.gr. - Adolph granate.
 Special projectile for the 40 cm SKC/34 coastal artillery guns known as "Adolph."

 Si.gr. - Siegfried granate.
 Special projectile for the 38 cm SKC/34 coastal artillery guns known as "Siegfried."

 Hülsenkartusche - "Rear Charge."
 Most German guns of 8 inches (20.3 cm) and larger caliber had the propellant divided into two parts, the "fore charge" in a silk bag (see below) and the "rear charge" in a brass cartridge.
 These were usually rammed together.
 Brass cartridge cases were replaced by steel during the war.